 On March 10, 2020, the Maine State Legislature authorized final adoption of the provisionally adopted rule, with an amendment in Section 2 in paragraph M. to change the cross reference in the definition of “pharmacy benefits manager” to Title 24-A, section 4347, subsection 17.
 The change is as follows:

+M. Pharmacy Benefits Manager (PBM).
+"Pharmacy benefits manager (PBM)" means an entity that performs pharmacy benefits management, as defined in 24-A M.R.S. § 4347, subsection 17.